Rick Goings

-Rick Goings (born Everett Vernon Goings; October 13, 1945) is Chairman Emeritus of Tupperware Brands.
+Everett Vernon Goings (born October 13, 1945), better known as Rick Goings is Chairman Emeritus of Tupperware Brands.
 He served as a petty officer in the United States Navy during the Vietnam era.
 Following this, he founded the fire detector distributor Dynamics, Inc. After his sale of the company, he worked in various positions with Avon, including president of Avon USA.
 In 1992 he joined Tupperware Worldwide as the CEO.

 Early life

+Rick Goings was born in an economically challenged family.
+His first job was as a door-to-door salesman selling Grolier Society encyclopedias.
 After high school, Goings served in the US Navy as a navigator on the USS Power, a World War II-era destroyer in the Red Sea during the Vietnam War.
 Goings was a platoon leader out of boot camp, and was honorably discharged from the Navy at the rank of petty officer.

-He then attended Guilford College in Greensboro, North Carolina, where he majored in History.
+He then attended Guilford College in Greensboro, North Carolina, where he majored in history.

 Dynamics, Inc.

 While in his senior year of college, Goings founded one of the first direct sales of home fire alarm systems - the "Pyro Sentinel Heat Detection System" distributorship, in the United States.
 He hired fellow students to work in direct sales for the heat detectors, creating "fire safety crusaders" in their neighborhoods in order to raise awareness for fire safety.
 At the time fire alarms were not common and smoke detectors hadn't been introduced yet in US homes.

 Goings dropped out of college to pursue the company full-time, split up with his partner, and reformed the company in Charlottesville, Virginia as Dynamics, Inc.

 Goings began to franchise Dynamics, and within a few years the company had 300 locations across the US.
 He led the company for fifteen years.
 He then sold his interest in the company.